Liam-Malone/configs/README.md

 # configs

+This repo is:
-**This is where I keep most of my configs dotfiles**
+- where most of my dotfiles/config directories live

-*This is also home to my post-install script and files for quick initialization on new machines*
+- home to my post-install script and files for quick initialization on new machines

-That's really all there is to it, copy some if you like idgaf
+... and that's really all there is to it, copy if you like idga